 Find out more about the wonderful team in Norfolk who keep this hub operational:

 Article: Just One Norfolk

-The East Midlands Hub was launched in partnership with the East Midlands Freewheelers Blood Bike group and opened in 2021.
-Located in Nottingham, the hub allows more sick and premature babies in the region to receive safe, screened donor milk.
-Neil Tilley, Managing Director of the East Midlands Freewheelers said, ‘We are looking forward to helping more families to receive and donate human milk and to growing the hub and its reach in the coming years.’
+The Sussex Hub was launched in partnership with the SERV Sussex Blood Bike group and opened in 2022.
+Located in Lancing, the hub allows more sick and premature babies in the region to receive safe, screened donor milk and supports donors in the local community to donate their precious milk.
+Roy Stagg, Chair of the SERV Sussex said, ‘We are looking forward to helping more families to receive and donate human milk and to growing the hub and its reach in the coming years.’

 Based at Darent Valley Hospital, our donor milk hub is enabling hospitals across Kent that care for tiny premature babies to access donor milk more quickly.
 The bloodbike volunteers of SERV Kent and SERV Herts and Beds are also able to save many road miles each month, and vital time in getting milk to hospitals.
 Coming later this year, a separate hub will make donor milk available for families in the community, and to support local mums who would like to donate milk their baby will not need.

 We are very grateful to the Alexa Trust, an amazing charity working to improve the care of newborn infants across Kent, who so generously funded this hub.